genesiscommunitysuccess/docs/docs/04_web/10_dynamic-layout/10_foundation-layout.md

 ### Element lifecycle

+There are actions that the user can perform with items in the layout which will run the component lifecycle functions (`connectedCallback` and `disconnectedCallback`) at times when you don't want them to run:
-When an item is dragged around the layout, its lifecycle functions `connectedCallback` and `disconnectedCallback` are called.
+- When an item is dragged around the layout.
+- Potentially, when another item is removed from the layout
+- Potentially, when new items are added to the layout.

-It is important that the element accounts for this, including such requirements as caching data, or resizing correctly.
+For example, if you have a component with a loaded resource on the layout (such as a grid with a `grid-pro-genesis-datasource`) and you add a new item to the layout with the JavaScript API, then the component with the loaded resource will have to reload too.
+It is important that any such element accounts for this, including such requirements as caching data, or resizing correctly.

 In the `@genesislcap/foundation-utils` package, there is a mix-in class `LifecycleMixin` which exposes two protected members: